 - Kush and Luv, Lord Rama’s sons, were his first disciples to whom he taught the Ramayana.

 On the auspicious occasion of Pargat Diwas, let us seek the blessings of Maharishi Valmiki to find the purpose of our existence, follow his teachings and do good deeds for a beautiful tomorrow.

 We wish you all a very Happy Maharishi Valmiki Jayanti!

 Attract Good Luck With YourValmiki Jayanti!
-Personalised Horoscope On The Auspicious Day Of Valmiki Jayanti! – Talk To Expert Astrologer Now!
+Personalised Horoscope On The Auspicious Day Of Valmiki Jayanti! – First Consultation with 100% Cashback!
+Talk To Expert Astrologer Now!